John-Athanasopoulos/Mathematical-Problems/README.md

 >In order to download NetworkX, make sure you have python 3 installed and your pip3 is updated and afterwards type:
 >"pip3 install networkx".
 It will work like a charm.

+**2. Havel-Hakimi Theorem (for Graphs)

+The Havel–Hakimi algorithm is an algorithm in graph theory solving the graph realization problem.
+That is, it answers the following question: Given a finite list of nonnegative integers, is there a simple graph such that its degree sequence is exactly this list?
+The degree sequence is a list of numbers that for each vertex of the graph states how many neighbors it has.
+For a positive answer, the list of integers is called graphic.
+The algorithm constructs a special solution if one exists or proves that one cannot find a positive answer.
+This construction is based on a recursive algorithm.
+There are 3 options:
+Option 1: You enter all the data manually
+Option 2: You enter a string containing the degree sequence Option 3: You enter the name of a file containing one (or more) degree sequence(s).

+>In order to run this program, you will need networkx and matplotlib
+>Use "pip3 install networkx" and "pip3 install matplotlib".